 What is a needs assessment?

-A needs assessment is a systematic process you’ll use to evaluate the non-negotiable requirements of your project.
+A needs assessment or demand management is a systematic process you’ll use to evaluate the non-negotiable requirements of your project.
 This could include knowledge, skills, systems, tools, and more.

 Typically, a needs assessment is broken down into three main parts or stages: